WGLab/biocluster/05 Network administration.md

 To remove a route (sometimes you may want to change a route, but there is no way to do `rocks set host route` in my experience, and you have to remove and add back a route), use `rocks remove host route compute-0-0 address=0.0.0.0`.
 Other syntax does not work.

-In 2020, I found out that after adding a public interface to a computer node, I still cannot ssh into this node.
+In 2020, I found out that after adding a public interface to a computer node, I still cannot ssh into this node directly from the outside world.
 I believe it is a routing issue that binds the default route to `eno1` (first ethernet adapter in this particular machine).
-I cannot use Rocks command to sovle this issue.
+Initially, I followed manual but still cannot use Rocks command to solve this issue.
 Instead, I first `route del default` to delete the existing external route that goes through eno1.
 I used `route add default gw 10.30.10.254 eno2` (note that this 10.30.10.254 is also the default gateway in head node).
 The results are:
 ```
 [root@compute-0-0 ~]# route
 Kernel IP routing table